tschaub/mock-fs/readme.md

 ## TODO

-These `fs` functions are implemented by the built in binding.
+These `fs` functions are implemented by the built-in binding.
 They need to be provided by the mock binding.

  * `Stats`
  * `exists`